 THE LIST OF NSW PLACE NAMES

-The AIF Project database of First World War enlistee service records was the authority source for compiling the historic list of NSW place names for Fiona Hall’s artwork, based on enlistee addresses.
-Initial investigative research by Dr Peter Orlovich, a 50-year honorary member of the Geographical Names Board, saw the list of place names grow from an initial 1,232 names to 1,680.
-With further review from the Geographical Names Board of NSW (GNB), NSW Office for Veterans Affairs and feedback from state surveyors and local communities, 1,701 place names were defined with the final place, Bungarby, added in May 2018.
+The Australian Imperial Force (AIF) Project database of First World War enlistee service records was the authority source for compiling the historic list of NSW place names for Fiona Hall’s artwork, based on enlistee addresses.
+Initial investigative research by Dr Peter Orlovich, a 50-year honorary member of the Geographical Names Board (GNB), saw the list of place names grow from an initial 1,232 names to 1,680.
+With further review from the GNB and NSW Office for Veterans Affairs, feedback from state surveyors and local communities, 1,701 place names were identified.
+Bungarby, was the last place added in May 2018.

 As outlined in Fiona Hall's proposal, the list of 1,701 place names encompasses a broad range of cities, towns and districts of the state.
 It encapsulates, in its spectrum of names, our early colonial history, and registers the country’s long time indigenous presence.
 It displays the geographical reach of the call to serve, and signals the willingness and enthusiasm of so many from diverse regions who answered the call to join the war.
 It contains the incalculable loss and grief of communities across the state whose men and women did not return.
 It is a list of service offered, which leaves its legacy to us today.